What TV show would you choose?

 I think this counts as the craziest thing!

-Years ago, my husband and I were talked into training for a 26.2-mile marathon.
+Years ago, someone convinced my husband and me to train for a 26.2-mile marathon.
 I was a plodding runner—well, walk-runner.
-So, guess which one we decided to do first?
+So, guess which one we did first?
 London!
 I know.
 Crazy, right?
 Yes, it was.
-We finished but looking back now, I have no idea how.
+We finished, but looking back now, I do not know how.
 We started in Greenwich, a town in southeast London.
 The race goes over Tower Bridge and finishes at Buckingham Palace.
 Amazing experience, but would I do it again?
 Nope.
-Am I proud of my finishers’ medal?
+Am I proud of my finisher’s medal?
 Yep!

 First Date